Funding a PhD

 A PhD is a significant investment, but it is one that brings an invaluable personal experience and a wealth of professional opportunities upon your graduation.

-There are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer up to 200 fully or partially funded studentships each year.
+If you are not able to self-fund your studies, there are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer up to 200 fully or partially funded studentships each year.
 These include:

-Finding funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.
+Planning your funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.

 Queen Mary's tuition fees vary depending on whether you are from the UK or EU, or are coming to study in the UK from further afield.
 Please click the above link for full PhD tuition fee details.